CheckPointSW/sddc/README.md

         * generation: an optional string or number that can be used to force re-applying a template to an already existing gateway.
 If generation is specified and its value is different than the previous value, then the template settings will be reapplied to the gateway

         * proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature

+        * ips-profile: an optional IPS profile name to associate with a pre-R80 gateway

         * custom-parameters: an optional string with space separated parameters or a list of string parameters to specify when a gateway is added and a custom script is specified in the management section.